cmdavid-epfl/cmdavid-epfl.github.io/story.md

       {% include top_us_table.html %}
    </div>

+   {% include image.html file="/assets/top10_us.gif" title="Top US Assignees." caption="Timelapse of the distribution of inventors in the world for the 10 largest US-based assignees, ranked by the number of patent applications in the given year."}

    <div class="story-text">

        ...

    </div>

+   {% include image.html file="/assets/top10_nonus.gif" title="Top Non-US Assignees." caption="Timelapse of the distribution of inventors in the world for the 10 largest Non-US-based assignees, ranked by the number of patent applications in the given year."}

    <div style="height:300px; overflow-x: scroll; overflow-y: scroll; ">
       <caption> <b>Top 10 Non-Us Assignees for each year</b></caption>